kaischuygon/blog/_posts/2021-09-27-project-milestone-2.md

 The minimum functionality my app will meet is the following:
 * Users will be able to enter a color using either hex codes or rgb sliders.
 * The app will calculate 2 colors from the user's input.
-* The app will display those colors and give a "preview" of a simple layout that utilizes those colors.

 ### Triadic color computation
 * When I came up with this app idea, I planned to find an algorithm online to calculate triadic colors.